 Learn more about setting up the ServiceNow integration and synchronize your data with Ardoq.

 If you’re not a ServiceNow user, don’t worry!
 Our REST API gives you plenty of options to build direct app-to-app integrations or to use a third-party workflow solution like Zapier or Microsoft Flow.

 At the most basic level, our Excel loader will get you up and running fast.
 Learn more about efficiently adding and updating data in Ardoq with the Excel importer.

 Integrating Information Processes

-The second part of the question is about process integration or data management, and that's what we'll really focus on here.
+The second part of the question is about process integration or data management, and that's what we'll really focus on in this article.

-Now, many people know that copying data between applications should be minimized if you want to keep them in step.
-And that may lead to people pushing back against storing the same data in two different places.
+Now, many people know that copying data between applications should be minimized if you want to keep them in-step.
+That may lead to people pushing back against storing the same data in two different places.